bitrise-io/devcenter/_articles/en/reviews/Index files/quick-start-guide-to-bitrise-update.md

 published: false

 ---
 Bitrise is powerful and complex - but getting started is easy and intuitive!
 You can kick off your first build within minutes of signing up.
-Let's go over what you need to do make that happen!
+Let's go over what you need to do to make that happen!

 ## Signing up to Bitrise